captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 I did not breed.
-That is my curse.
+That was my curse.

 ---

 My brother, your life, your death Have killed me.

 ---

 ## HAIMON: